angelorodem/qt-satelite-info/README.md

 This is a simple Qt project to read NMEA GPS packets and show them on a Qt GUI.

-Works well with any COM ports, Bluetooth and USB...
+Works with COM ports (Bluetooth, USB and others)...

-Tested with this android app:[GPS Bluetooth Output (Android)](https://play.google.com/store/apps/details?id=com.meowsbox.btgps&hl=en)
+Works perfectly with this APP:[GPS Bluetooth Output (Android)](https://play.google.com/store/apps/details?id=com.meowsbox.btgps&hl=en)

-Notice: Project is on Alpha stage, you may find bugs.
+_Notice: Project is on Alpha stage, you may find bugs._

 ![alt tag](https://github.com/angelorodem/qt-satelite-info/blob/master/Project%20image/tela%20gps.png?raw=true)